Minor campaigns of 1815: Prince Wrede halts at Nancy

-On 24 June, Prince Wrede occupied Bouquenom; and detached the cavalry division under Prince Charles towards Phalsbourg, to observe it.
-His second, third, and fourth divisions, and the reserve, were collected at Sarreguemines.
-The Russian troops under Count Lambert occupied Saarbrück, having previously detached the cavalry, under Lieutenant General Czernitscheff, as far as Saint-Avold.
+On 24 June, Prince Wrede occupied Bouquenom and detached the cavalry division under Prince Charles towards Phalsbourg to observe it.
+His second, third, and fourth divisions, along with the reserve, were collected at Sarreguemines.
+The Russian troops under Count Lambert occupied Saarbrück, having previously detached the cavalry under Lieutenant General Czernitscheff as far as Saint-Avold.

-On 26 June, Prince Wrede's Headquarters were at Morhange; and, on 27 June, his advanced posts penetrated as far as Nancy, where he established his headquarters on 28 June.
-From St. Dieuze Wrede detached units to the left, in order to discover the march of General Rapp; who, however, was still on the Rhine, and whose retreat had thus become cut off by the occupation of Nancy.
+On 26 June, Prince Wrede's headquarters were at Morhange; on 27 June, his advanced posts penetrated as far as Nancy, where he established his headquarters on 28 June.
+From St. Dieuze, Wrede detached units to the left to discover the movements of General Rapp, who was still on the Rhine and whose retreat had been cut off by the occupation of Nancy.

-Prince Wrede halted at Nancy, to await the arrival of the Austrian and Russian corps.
-Upon his right Lieutenant General Czernitscheff crossed the Moselle, on 29 June, within sight of Metz; and carried by storm, on 3 July, the town of Châlons-sur-Marne.
-The garrison of this place had promised to make no resistance, and yet fired upon the Russian advanced guard; whereupon the cavalry immediately dismounted, scaled the ramparts, broke open the gates, sabred a part of the garrison, made the remainder prisoners, including the French General Rigault, and pillaged the town.
+Prince Wrede halted at Nancy to await the arrival of the Austrian and Russian corps.
+Upon his right, Lieutenant General Czernitscheff crossed the Moselle on 29 June within sight of Metz; on 3 July, he stormed the town of Châlons-sur-Marne.
+The garrison had promised to make no resistance yet fired upon the Russian advanced guard; the cavalry immediately dismounted, scaled the ramparts, broke open the gates, killed part of the garrison, captured the remainder (including the French General Rigault), and pillaged the town.

-After remaining four days in the vicinity of Nancy and Lunéville, Prince Wrede received an order from Prince Schwarzenberg to move at once upon Paris, with the IV (Bavarian) Corps; which was destined to become the advanced guard of the Austrian Army of the Upper Rhine.
-This order was given in consequence of the desire expressed by the Duke of Wellington and Prince Blücher; that the Austrian Army of the Upper Rhine should afford immediate support to their operations in front of Paris.
-On 5 July the main body of the Bavarian Army reached Châlons; in the vicinity of which it remained during 6 June.
-On this day, its advanced posts communicated, by Épernay, with the Prussian Army.
-On 7 July Prince Wrede received intelligence of the Convention of Paris, and at the same time, directions to move towards the Loire.
-On 8 July Lieutenant General Czernitscheff fell in with the French between Talus-Saint-Prix and Montmirail; and drove them across the Morin, towards the Seine.
-Previously to the arrival of the IV (Bavarian) Corps at Château-Thierry; the French garrison had abandoned the place, leaving behind it several pieces of artillery, with ammunition.
-On 10 July, the Bavarian Army took up a position between the Seine and the Marne; and Prince Wrede's Headquarters were at La Ferté-sous-Jouarre.
+After remaining four days in the vicinity of Nancy and Lunéville, Prince Wrede received an order from Prince Schwarzenberg to move at once upon Paris with the IV (Bavarian) Corps, which was destined to become the advanced guard of the Austrian Army of the Upper Rhine.
+This order was given following the request by the Duke of Wellington and Prince Blücher that the Austrian Army of the Upper Rhine afford immediate support to their operations in front of Paris.
+On 5 July, the main body of the Bavarian Army reached Châlons, in the vicinity of which it remained during 6 July.
+On this day, its advanced posts communicated by Épernay with the Prussian Army.
+On 7 July, Prince Wrede received intelligence of the Convention of Paris and, at the same time, directions to move towards the Loire.
+On 8 July, Lieutenant General Czernitscheff encountered the French between Talus-Saint-Prix and Montmirail, driving them across the Morin towards the Seine.
+Prior to the arrival of the IV (Bavarian) Corps at Château-Thierry, the French garrison had abandoned the place, leaving behind several pieces of artillery and ammunition.
+On 10 July, the Bavarian Army took up a position between the Seine and the Marne, and Prince Wrede's headquarters were at La Ferté-sous-Jouarre.